cf-convention/cf-convention.github.io/faq.md

 ### How do I ask for a new standard name?

-You ask for a new standard name by sending an email to the [CF-Metadata Mailing List](https://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
-You should sign up to the mailing list before sending your email, so you can follow the discussion of your request.

-In the email specify the following for each standard name you want to request:
+You ask for a new standard name by raising a new `standard name` issue in the [CF discussion repository][cf-discuss-issues].
+In your issue, specify the following for each standard name you want to request:

 * its name,
 * its description, and